NZBDash/NZBDash/README.md

 ![NZBDash Preview](http://i.imgur.com/axFul8j.gif)

+## Contributors

+We are looking for any contributions to the project!
+Just pick up a task, if you have any questions ask and i'll get straight on it!

+Please feed free to submit a pull request!

 ## Ideas

 We are still very early in the project so if you have any ideas just post it!